-Staircase sweeps, also known as “Integrated Pulsed Sweeps”, are a traditional method for generating an I-V plot.
-In a staircase sweep, the current level is increased in steps, and measurements are made at each step.
+Staircase sweeps are a traditional method for generating a I-V, V-I or LIV curves.
+In a staircase sweep, the current level is increased in steps, and voltage and other measurements are made at each step.

 Staircase Sweep functions are now available with SpikeSafe Performance Series Current Sources and Source Measure Units.
 Leveraging Vektrex’s repeatable, near-perfect, square pulse capability, the addition of the Pulsed Sweep function makes Performance Series Current Sources a more-complete solution.
 Hardware-integrated Pulsed Sweeps execute faster than traditional staircase sweeps and greatly reduce device heating, allowing high-power devices to be tested without the need for active cooling.

 The SpikeSafe’s hardware-based timing precisely aligns voltmeter or spectrometer measurements to the current pulses.
-This precision alignment means sweep plots are perfectly repeatable without the variations seen with source-measure instruments that utilize firmware-based timing systems.
+This precision alignment means sweep plots are perfectly repeatable without the variations seen with source-measure instruments that utilize firmware or software-based timing systems.

 Short Pulses Reduce Heating, Improving Accuracy